-Etching is the process of using acids, bases or other chemically abrasive substances on a material for the purposes of engraving or marking a part or material.
-Also known as chemical milling, etching can be used to create master prints or dyes out of metal pieces to be used to create numerous imprints of a design or image.
+Etching is the process of using acids, bases, or other chemically abrasive substances on a material for the purposes of engraving or marking a part or material.
+Also known as chemical milling, etching can be used to create master prints or dyes out of metal pieces to be used in numerous imprints of a design or image.

 Applications such as circuit boards, solar cells, and semiconductors are made using the process of etching.
 This process can also be used with larger items, such as aircraft components and extruded frames for larger aircraft and missiles.
 If it is a print that is being etched, after the resisting layer of masking is cleaned off, the surface of the part is covered in ink and wiped.
 Ink will remain in the etched pattern or design and, when applied to a material such as paper or a soft plastic in a press, will be transferred, creating an imprint of the image.
 This can be repeated numerous times with consistent results and is an effective method of printing, but it is less common today than other types of printers such as industrial inkjet printers.

 In the process of etching, material is selectively removed along lines or patterns using either layers of chemically resistant material or by only partially immersing the part in the acid or etching chemical.